EBU colour bars: HDR UHDTV

 In 2020 the EBU published a newer colour bar pattern named Colour Bars for Use in the Production of Hybrid Log Gamma (HDR) UHDTV, designed for HDR broadcasts, taking into account the extended colour gamut of these systems.
 It includes 100% and 75% ITU-R BT.2100 HLG colour bars, and colour bars which can be converted to ITU-R BT.709 75% bars when scene-light and display-light mathematical transforms defined in ITU-R BT.2408 are used.

 This pattern allows testing of UHDTV to HDTV conversion, measuring luminance response, saturation and hue shifts, and checking near‑black performance.
 It can also be used to check for correct hardware settings, transmission chain errors, and proper colour space transforms from ITU‑R BT.2100 HLG to ITU‑R BT.709.
 Versions of the pattern are freely available as a still image or video file.

 The pattern is similar to the ITU-R recommendation BT.2111 that also covers the PQ transfer function.
-Another similar pattern called Colour Bar Test Pattern for Hybrid Log-Gamma (HLG) High Dynamic Range Television (HDR-TV) System was developed by ARIB in 2018 (ARIB STD-B72), based on the SMPTE color bars commonly used in Japan and United States.
+Another similar pattern named Colour Bar Test Pattern for Hybrid Log-Gamma (HLG) High Dynamic Range Television (HDR-TV) System was developed by ARIB in 2018 (ARIB STD-B72), based on the SMPTE color bars commonly used in Japan and United States.